rouven0/TruckSimulatorBot/README.md

 To fully make the bot working for you, feel free to adjust the values in `config.py` to your needs.
 I highly recommend to edit the guild and user ids in the enums to enable testing guilds and owner-only commands.

-Superuser permissions are required to set up the bots systemd service

 ### Remove the bot
 Use `make uninstall` to remove the bots systemd service before you delete the bot directory.

 ## Project Description
 ### Basic controls
 The virtual map is the heart of the Truck Simulator.
 Everything is a place that you can drive to.
 Some commands are bound to specific places, some are available everywhere.